ctz/ctz.github.com/_posts/2013-10-30-replacing-a-c-library.md

 What we're working towards is property-based testing, and the property we're interested in is that our new rewritten library has the same observable behaviour as the original.

-Well, we can trivially get there by feeding each input to both libraries, and observing that they produce precisely the same output.
+Well, we can trivially get there by feeding each input to both libraries, and asserting that they produce precisely the same output.

 Now we can run the fuzzer: each failing test identifies a place where the new library departs from the behaviour of the original.